Lone-Wolf17/crypto_list/README.md

 We used the following public APIs
     - Coinmarketcap: for the current prices of the cryptocurrencies
-    - CurrencyConverterApi: for exchange rate between Dollar and Naira
+    - ApiLayer Currency Data Api: for exchange rate between Dollar and Naira

 We Used the following packages
     - Riverpod : for state managemet